 I graduated from Madras Medical College, Madras, India in 1989 and completed a special trainee course in primary care for an additional year before moving to the United States in 1992.

-Once in the United States, I then completed a year of research on kidney disease in type 2 diabetes, at USC Medical Center and then went on to do an internal medicine residency training at Martin Luther King-Drew/ Harbor UCLA Medical Center in Los Angeles.
+Once in the United States, I then completed a year of research on kidney disease in type 2 diabetes, at USC Medical Center and then went on to do an internal medicine residency training at Charles R Drew University of Medicine and Science, College of Medicine at Los Angeles.
 I also completed my basic and advanced training in Functional Medicine with IFM (Institute of Functional Medicine) and got certified.

 I’m a member of IFM(Institute for Functional Medicine, AMA (American Medical Association), ACCMA, AAPIO, A4M (American Academy of Anti Aging Medicine) and volunteer at the Livermore temple for their annual health fairs, and a speaker for corporate wellness including Hitachi and other associations.